Jim Zim's pictures

 Years after my little visit inside the steam generator, DCPP's steam generators started having some aging issues and needed to be replaced.
 It was a massive undertaking that took months of labor and cost hundreds of millions of dollars.
 During the project to remove and replace the steam generators, I happened to be out in the parking lot on the day that they rolled one of the old steam generators out on a massive transporter.
 As I was standing there, another employee hollered at me from across the parking lot to stand further back as the steam generator rolled by, because it was still somewhat radioactive.
 (The more distance you put between you and a radioactive source, the less radiation you will receive.)
 I laughed at the irony of being warned about getting too close to the steam generator... and felt like shouting back "hey, where were you when they asked me to jump inside that thing?!?"

 So, that's a little look in to some of my job assignments at Diablo Canyon over the years.
 Perhaps you're wondering what was my favorite job of all.
 Well, believe it or not, it was actually that mailroom job that started my whole PG&E career off.
 More than any of the other jobs, it involved interaction with a lot of people... and the ability to give good customer service, which I'm pretty good at!
 So, a few years ago when I was given the opportunity to take the mailroom job again...
 I jumped at the chance.
-With any luck, I may just be the Diablo Canyon mailroom guy until I am able to retire... sometime, many years from now!
+And I'll be the Diablo Canyon mailroom guy until I finally retire in September of 2020...
+28 years after I started!

 I've definitely seen a lot of changes at DCPP since I first started in 1992.
 One of the biggest changes involves how the company has trimmed staffing levels and insisted on getting things done with fewer employees.
 For example, back in 1992 we had two guys working together in the mailroom as a team... and these days it's just me.
 In fact, in 1992 we also had a a full-time person operating the reprographics machines in the room next door to the mailroom, and another full-time person maintaining our stock of office supplies in the storeroom behind the mailroom.
 These days, I do all three of those jobs... which in 1992 required four full-time staff!
 If you think I'm exaggerating...
 I assure you that I'm not!
 I definitely work harder now, and get less support than I did in 1992.
 Those were the golden days of PG&E... but the golden days never last forever, do they?